burakgiray/webpage/content/unpaps/_index.md

 <h3 style="background-color:blue;color:white">Things to Come</h3>

 <p style='text-align: justify;'>At present, my focus involves expanding the dataset to encompass additional current UN peacekeeping operations.
-The data presented above is limited to the coverage of MONUSCO in the DRC and MINUSCA in CAR.</p>
+The data presented above is limited to the coverage of MONUSCO in the DRC, MINUSCA in CAR, and MINUSMA in Mali.</p>

 <h3 style="background-color:blue;color:white">Acknowledgement</h3>